Pennsylvania State University: Student media

-Student media groups on campus include The Daily Collegian, Penn State's student-run newspaper; Onward State, a student-run blog; The Underground, a multi-cultural student media site; The LION 90.7 FM (WKPS-FM), a student-run radio station; CommRadio, a student-run, internet-based radio program; La Vie, the university's annual student yearbook; Kalliope, a student-produced literary journal; Valley, a student-run style and life magazine; Phroth, a student-run humor magazine; and Penn State Live, the official news source of the university published by its public relations team.
+Student media groups on campus include: The Daily Collegian, Penn State's student-run newspaper; Onward State, a student-run blog; The Underground, a multi-cultural student media site; The LION 90.7 FM (WKPS-FM), a student-run radio station; CommRadio, a student-run, internet-based radio program; La Vie, the university's annual student yearbook; Kalliope, a student-produced literary journal; Valley, a student-run style and life magazine; and, Phroth, a student-run humor magazine; and Penn State Live, the official news source of the university published by its public relations team.

-The Daily Collegian has continuously been ranked as one of the top college newspapers by the Princeton Review.
-The paper, founded in 1904, provides news, sports, and arts coverage and produces long-form features.
+The Daily Collegian, founded in 1904, provides news, sports, and arts coverage and produces long-form features.
 It publishes in print on Mondays and Thursdays while classes are in session.
 Since the summer of 1996, the traditional paper publication has been supplemented by an online edition.
 Online content is published every day.
 Penn State's commonwealth campuses receive a weekly copy of the paper titled The Weekly Collegian.

 Onward State is a student-run blog geared towards the university's community members.
 The blog, which was founded in 2008, provides news, event coverage, and opinion pieces.
 U.S. News & World Report named the blog the "Best Alternative Media Outlet" in February 2009.

-The Underground is a multicultural student-run media site devoted to telling the untold stories within the Penn State community.
-The publication seeks to foster the multicultural student voice through creating an open forum of discussion and promoting diversity and community involvement.
-The media site was founded in 2015.

 The LION 90.7 FM (WKPS-FM) was founded in 1995 as a replacement for Penn State's original student radio station WDFM.
 The LION broadcasts from the ground floor of the HUB-Robeson Center, serving the Penn State and State College communities with alternative music and talk programming, including live coverage of home Penn State football games.